allenai/pnp/README.md

 `pnp` then represents a function that takes some neural network parameters and returns a distribution over possible values of `xn` (which in turn depends on the values of intermediate choices).
-We evaluate `pnp` by running inference, which simulatenously runs the forward pass of the network and performs probabilistic inference:
+We evaluate `pnp` by running inference, which simultaneously runs the forward pass of the network and performs probabilistic inference:

 ```scala